-When it comes to teaching upper elementary, guided reading groups are one of the most complex areas of planning and instruction.
+Guided reading groups are one of the most complex areas of planning and instruction.
 I still remember when I first started teaching thinking, “Okay, I have my groups.
 Now what do I do?”
 Hopefully, this post will be helpful to anyone who has experienced that same thought or feeling.
-You can read this post for a larger focus on reading workshop.
-It shares how I manage and organize reading workshop, and gives ideas for whole group mini lessons and assessments.
+You can read this post for a larger focus on teaching reading and gives ideas for whole group mini lessons and assessments.
 In this post, you’ll see how you can use the science of reading to plan your reading groups.

 There is no easy fix or simple solution for implementing guided reading groups.
 I highly recommend the books below for professional development.
 I’ve pulled ideas and strategies from each book, and I’ll share an overview of what I do in my reading groups.